open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 Next, we are going to create your page

 1. go to the `pages/vi/profiles` folder
+2. make sure you are still on the new branch your just created, look for "Branch: **new-branch-name**" on the branch drop down menu
-2. click `Create new file` button
+3. click `Create new file` button
-3. name the file exactly the same as your GitHub username with file extension `.md`
+4. name the file exactly the same as your GitHub username with file extension `.md`
-  * It is important that you stick with your GitHub username so we can easily identify you
+  * It is important that you stick with your GitHub username so we could easily identify you
   * For reference, an example of a link to a personal page is [https://github.com/kylemathias/kylemathias.github.io/blob/master/pages/vi/profiles/kylemathias.md](https://github.com/kylemathias/kylemathias.github.io/blob/master/pages/vi/profiles/kylemathias.md), yours should be named in the same manner, only using your username.

 Then, in the new Markdown file, include the following information: